ZhanserikKalmukhambet/1market/README.md

 - The platform uses `restframework_simplejwt` for user authentication and authorization.
 - Users can register as sellers or customers.
 - During registration:
-  - Customers are required to fill in necessary fields like name, gmail, phone number, etc.
+  - Customers are required to fill in necessary fields like name, email, phone number, etc.

 ![Flashback - май 20, 2023 13_06_40](https://github.com/Manapaly/1market/assets/94050043/0a16a3e6-6aa5-4c38-a492-48d877071be3)